Model Risk

 The architecture

 Every AI decision flows through one capture layer.
-From there, four product surfaces share evidence, share schema, and produce regulator-ready artifacts without manual stitching.
+From there, four product surfaces share evidence, share schema and produce regulator-ready artifacts without manual stitching.

 The founder